 Here’s an older photo of the house that they posted on their site:

 “McLean County’s famed Duncan Manor, originally the home of William Duncan, boasts 7 bed’s, 6 fireplaces, 11 ft ceilings on 1st and 2nd flrs, 10 ft ceilings on 3rd flr, 4 covered porches (including widow’s walk), all original wood trimmings, including magnificent banister for grand staircase in center of home.”

 Ed Rascaille, who took the photo at the top of the post, wrote about his childhood memories of the house:

 “When I was a boy, this large Italianate farmhouse built for the livestock farmer William R. Duncan was one of the ‘crane-your-neck and make guesses’ landmarks along Route 66 between Chicago and St. Louis.
 It sat isolated amidst thousands (seemingly millions to us kids) of acres of corn and bean fields and had an air of mystery….
 It is sad that this historic old building is deteriorating rapidly and this memory of millions may someday no longer be with us.
 I hope something can be done.”

 Want to save it?
-For more photos and information about Duncan Manor, check the listing.
+It’s on the market for $262,400.
+For more information about Duncan Manor, check the listing.
 Thanks to Carrie for telling us about it.
 If you know of an historic house that deserves to be rescued, send me the link!